conormuldoon/unison/README.md

 ## Running

 ### Binary
 Unison requires Java 11 to operate.
 Download and run the [latest release](https://github.com/conormuldoon/unison/releases/latest/) using the `-jar` option.
-Once the application has started, enter an initial user name and password in the terminal, which will be required adding/removing the locations to track, and and then open `http://localhost:8080/unison/index.html` in the browser.
+Once the application has started, enter an initial user name and password in the terminal, which will be required for adding/removing the locations to track, and then open `http://localhost:8080/unison/index.html` in the browser.
 To change the port, override the `server.port` property using a Java system property or the `--server.port` argument for main.

 ### From source